University of Arkansas–Fort Smith

-The University of Arkansas–Fort Smith (UAFS) is a 4-year, public university in Fort Smith, Arkansas.
+The University of Arkansas–Fort Smith (UAFS) is a public university in Fort Smith, Arkansas, United States.
 Part of the University of Arkansas System, UAFS is the sixth-largest university in Arkansas with a fall 2020 enrollment of approximately 6,500 students.

 The university campus occupies 168 acre of an arboretum that has 1,182 GPS-inventoried trees representing 81 species.
-It offers 62 graduate, bachelor, and associate degrees, 50 technical and proficiency certificates, and nearly 30 minors.
+It offers 62 graduate, bachelor, and associate degree programs and 50 technical and proficiency certificates.

-In late 2021, UAFS opened its Center for Economic Development (CED) at the Bakery District in downtown Fort Smith.
-The CED consists of three distinct offices (the Center for Professional and Business Development, the Family Enterprise Center, and the Arkansas Small Business and Technology Development Center), which offer consulting and training services to business and industry professionals.

-UAFS's athletic teams, the Lady Lions and Lions, compete in NCAA Division II as members of the Lone Star Conference (LSC) with five women's teams and five men's teams across 10 sports.
+UAFS's athletic teams, the Lady Lions and Lions, compete in NCAA Division II as members of the Mid-America Intercollegiate Athletics Association with five women's teams and five men's teams across ten sports.

 History

 The University of Arkansas–Fort Smith was established in 1928 as an extension of the public school system in Fort Smith, Arkansas, with the superintendent, James William Ramsey, acting as the college president and the high school principal as dean.
 Known originally as Fort Smith Junior College, the institution operated within the Fort Smith public school system until 1950, when the school was incorporated as a private, nonprofit institution with its own governing board.
 In September 1952, the college moved from borrowed facilities in the high school to its current site, initially occupying 15 acre.

-During the private college era, enrollment increased, as did course offerings, the number of faculty, and facilities.
 A vocational-technical division was added in 1960.
 During this period, the college began developing the programs and character of a comprehensive community college—a new concept in Arkansas and across the nation.

 In the fall of 1965, the Sebastian County electorate approved the creation of the Sebastian County Community Junior College District, along with a tax levy on the real and personal property of the county.
 The governor appointed a Board of Trustees, and the school again became a public institution.

 In 1966, the institution's name was changed from Fort Smith Junior College to Westark Junior College, and in 1972, to Westark Community College, indicating the larger area to be served and reflecting the more comprehensive mission.

 Throughout the 1980s and early 1990s, the college developed and made changes within the context of its mission as a two-year institution.
 A significant development in 1989 was the establishment of a University Center.
 Five state universities partnered with the institution to offer six bachelor's and seven master's degree programs on campus.
 Between 1989 and 2002, 1,788 students graduated with bachelor's degrees through the University Center.